 Kittens are amazing and, at times, downright magical to behold.
 They can make you laugh when you’re feeling down, leap tall objects in a single bound, and sometimes even change colors!
 Wait, what?
 How could a kitten change colors?

 It may seem like a nonsensical idea, but it’s true!
 Kittens who have fever coat can and do change colors.
 What exactly is fever coat?
 The name has negative connotations, but in reality, it’s a harmless (and impermanent) thing.
+It happens when a pregnant cat went through high fever, the kitten then can be born with a coat that is gradually changing color.

 What Is Fever Coat?

 Fever coat, or stress coat, is a phenomenon that doesn’t occur very often.
 It results when a pregnant cat is subjected to a high fever, overwhelming stress, or certain medications.
-When these things happen when mama cat is pregnant, the coats of her babies are affected and do not develop as they should.
+When these things happen when the mama cat is pregnant, the coats of her babies are affected and do not develop as they should.

 Why would that happen?
 Since the pigmentation in a feline’s coat is sensitive to temperature, a higher temperature while kittens are in the womb means the pigments in their coats don’t get deposited as they normally would.
 The result is kittens born one color who gradually change into another!

 Kittens born with fever coats tend to have coats that are silver, red/brown, or cream in color.
-Often the roots of their fur will be darker and lighten as it goes out from the body.
+Often the roots of their fur will be darker and lighten as the fur goes out from the body.
 Fever coat can happen in any type of cat — patterned or solid — and doesn’t last for very long.
 It only takes a few months to a year for a kitten’s coat to change to the color it should be.

 Does Fever Coat Have Any Negative Effects?